COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `Start`: Initialises the `player`, `shieldBar` (the slider on the canvas), `shieldCollider` and `sprite` variables, sets the shield to ignore collision with the player.

 - `Update`: If the `canShield` boolean is true and the player holds down the "`Fire3`" button, activates the collider and sprite of the shield, else, disables the sprite and collider of the shield.
-Updates the shield's position so that is equal to that of the player.
+Updates the shield's position so that it is equal to that of the player.

 - `FixedUpdate`: If the player `isShielding`, decrease the value of the shield bar slider by a fixed rate.
 If the value of the shield bar is 0, set the `canShield` boolean to false.